 ensures equity of opportunity, experience, and outcomes by consistently treating ākonga fairly, regardless of where and how they learn.

-promotes a shared understanding of learning and delivery requirements and expectations of ākonga and kaimahi.
+promotes a shared understanding of modes of learning and delivery requirements and expectations of ākonga and kaimahi.

 As a fit for the future regulatory framework, Te Kawa Maiorooro outlines the overarching regulatory standard for Te Pūkenga while providing space for regional contexts.
 The regulatory framework encourages flexibility and responsiveness to the emerging education needs of Te Tiriti o Waitangi partners, community, and industry.